 - Grate more parmesan over top of the pasta.

 - Easy Cheesy Pasta Bake with Sausage and Peppers

 - American Chop Suey

 - One Pot Pasta with Sausage, Peppers and Apples

 Penne with Sun-Dried Tomato Pesto

-- Meanwhile toss your sun-dried tomatoes, the oil from the sun-dried tomatoes, the garlic, salt, white pepper, sweet basil, parmesan and walnuts in a food processor.
+- While the pasta noodles are cooking you can toss your sun-dried tomatoes, the oil from the sun-dried tomatoes, the garlic, salt, white pepper, sweet basil, half of the parmesan cheese, and walnuts in a food processor.
 Pulse until smooth.
 If the mixture is still too thick add a touch of olive oil to start and pulse while adding the oil until you get the desired consistency you like.
 It's always best to start with a little, you can always add more but you can't take away.
 So go easy initially and add oil to taste if needed.